UCLALibrary/research-tips/_tutorials/2022-05-10-notetaking-tutorial.md

 # For members of the WI+RE team who have their own profile on the Creative Team page, enter the name as firstname-lastname (e.g. doug-worsham).
 For community partners who don't have their own profile on the WI+RE site, enter their name as Firstname Lastname (e.g. Gene Block).
 The names will appear in the order you enter them.
 #
 authors:
-    - Neha Gupta
+    - neha-gupta
-    - Kian Ravaei
+    - kian-ravaei
 contributors:
-    - Monique Tudon
+    - monique-tudon
-    - Renee Romero
+    - renee-romero
-    - Chris Lopez
+    - chris-lopez
 # References and Attribution
 # include a list of referenced work, if necessary
 references: